skip to main content

 Computer programs running in the background of your OS can sometimes slow your internet connection or drop it altogether.
 This can happen if a program hogs all your bandwidth for a short period or conflicts with your firewall.
 Cloud backup programs, auto-updater clients (think Adobe), and third-party utilities are notorious troublemakers.

-On Windows 10, you can see some background programs by clicking the up arrow in the lower left corner of the screen in the taskbar.
+You can see some background programs by clicking the up arrow in the lower left corner of the screen in the taskbar.

 You can review all your background processes in the task manager: